AditLuthra/makrx-ecosystem-unified/ERRORS_AND_GUIDANCE.md

     - For incorrect arguments: Match function signatures as defined in the type declarations.
     - For use of unknown/any: Use type guards or assertions.
     - For property type mismatches: Align types between models and usage.
+    - Ensure local services are running (see `npm run dev` and docs/README) and ports align with compose (8001–8006, 3000–3005).

 ---